 If you're unable to work at all during your recovery, you'll receive temporary total disability (TTD) benefits equal to two-thirds of your average monthly wage before you were injured or became ill, up to a maximum that changes every year.
 For injuries that happened in 2020, the maximum wage for purposes of calculating the benefit amount is $4,888.56, which translates into maximum monthly benefits of about $3,259.
 (See Arizona's list of the maximum wages for injuries in other years.)

 If you have anyone who depends on your financial support, you can also receive an additional monthly allowance of $25 (in total, not per dependent).

-If you can return to work, but you are not able to earn as much, Arizona workers' comp pays a “differential benefit.”
-This benefit is two-thirds of the difference between your pre-injury and post-injury wages.
-For example, if you used to earn $3,000 in monthly wages, but you now can only earn $1,500, you would get $1,000 in temporary partial disability benefits ($3,000 - $1,500 = $1,500; 0.6666 x $1,500 = $1,000).
+If you can return to work but you aren't able to earn as much while you're recovering, Arizona workers' comp pays temporary partial disability benefits.
+The benefit amount will be two-thirds of the difference between your pre-injury monthly wages (subject to the same maximum as for TTD benefits) and what you're earning while you're still recovering.
+For example, if you used to earn $3,200 a month but now can only earn $1,700, you'll get $1,000 in benefits (two-thirds of $1,500).

 Once it appears your condition is stationary—meaning that it won't improve any more, even with further treatment—your doctor will evaluate you to see if you have any permanent disability as a result of your workplace injury or occupational disease.
 Arizona has different ways of calculating permanent disability benefits, depending on the affected part of your body and the extent of your impairment.

 Arizona law sets out a schedule for the amount and duration of PPD benefits when you've lost the functional use of an extremity (including a finger, toe, arm, hand, foot, or leg) or you suffered loss of hearing or eyesight.
 The amount of the benefits will be based on a percentage your pre-injury wages (up to the current maximum), as follows: